Why Co-op?

 Recruit Through Our Program

-If you have not previously posted or hired through our USask CareerLink system, then you will need to register an employer profile in CareerLink.
+If you have not previously posted or hired through our USask CareerLink system, then you will need to register an employer profile.

 Choose and interview your candidates.
 You are welcome to contact students directly to schedule interviews or our program staff can provide assistance with the scheduling process.